 Oral Health

-Aloe vera has shown promise in the management of oral mucosal diseases as well.
-A systematic review concluded that aloe vera effectively managed oral mucosal diseases such as oral lichen planus and oral submucous fibrosis (19).
-Another study found that aloe vera gel reduced symptoms in patients with oral submucous fibrosis, a chronic condition that affects the mouth, highlighting its potential as a treatment option (20).
+Aloe vera has also shown promise in treating oral mucosal diseases (conditions affecting the lining of the mouth).
+A thorough review concluded that aloe vera effectively managed oral mucosal diseases such as oral lichen planus (an inflammatory condition) and oral submucous fibrosis (a chronic condition that affects the mouth) (19).

 Women’s Health